lamontacrook/bootcamp/README.md

 }
 ```
 2. To our document we now want to outline the block on in our document.
-You will find in our directory 4 articles to use.
+You will find in [this](https://drive.google.com/drive/folders/1eEVfGCjSto8oStG6IUZkgg7-YTojbSKD?usp=sharing) directory 4 articles to use.
 Copy them into your google directory and preview them.
 Now in our document let's create a table with 5 rows and 1 column.
 In the first row we will define the name of our block *imagelist* and then into each line we will paste a link to your newly previewed articles.

 ![imagelist-block](./assets/imagelist-block.png)